 The travel time is about 1.5 hours, giving you more time in Medjugorje or time to visit both Medjugorje and Mostar should you wish.

 A private transfer from Split to Medjugorje will cost you more than the bus, though.
 Prices start at €140 for a car that seats up to 3 passengers or €160 for a minivan seating up to 8 passengers.

 With several people traveling together, a private transfer from Split to Medjugorje becomes very affordable and allows you to travel in 5-star style for a fraction of the price than traveling alone.

-For any inquiries and bookings for private transfers from Split to Medjugorje, you can contact our company Octopus Transfers.
+For any inquiries and bookings for private transfers from Split to Medjugorje, you can contact Octopus Transfers.